George William Featherstonhaugh: Railroad plans

 In 1806 he went to the United States where he planned to study the languages of the indigenous people.
 He married Sarah Duane of Schenectady, New York, on 6 November 1808.
 They had four children: James, Ann, George Jr., and Georgianna.
 He farmed, organised the first New York Board of Agriculture, and advocated the building of steam railroads in the United States.
 Difficulty experienced in the economic transportation of his crops led Featherstonhaugh to advocate a steam railroad that would connect the Hudson River at Albany, New York, with the navigable Mohawk River at Schenectady.
 His acquaintance with George Stephenson (1781–1848) facilitated his quest.
 Ten years were spent in an attempt to educate the public for the experiment and it was not until December 1825, that Featherstonhaugh was determined to apply for a charter.
 This was granted on 17 April 1826.

 The painter Thomas Cole spent the winter of 1825–6 at Featherstonhaugh's estate, painting four views of the house in its landscape setting including Landscape, the Seat of Mr. Featherstonhaugh in the Distance, but found Featherstonhaugh a "heartless employer".

 After the death of his wife and two daughters and a calamitous fire, Featherstonhaugh sold his estate at Duanesburg.
 He later came to Philadelphia and, on 28 January 1831, married Charlotte Williams Carter in Schenectady County, New York.
 They had three children: Albany, Georgiannia, and Henry.

 Construction of the railroad began on 29 July 1830, and one year later the road was completed from Engine hill (near the top of Crane Street hill) in Schenectady to Lydius street (known today as Madison Avenue) in the western suburb of Albany.
 Formal opening of the road was on 13 August 1831, when the DeWitt Clinton pulled the first train to Schenectady.

 The Albany and Schenectady Railroad justified Featherstonhaugh's vision, and made the Mohawk Valley the center of early railroad construction in New York State.
 In 1832 the Saratoga and Schenectady Rail Road was completed, the Schenectady terminus being at what is now Water and Railroad Streets.

 In July 1831 Featherstonhaugh issued the sole edition of the Monthly American Journal of Geology and Natural Science.

 Exploring the Louisiana Purchase

 After acquiring a vast quantity of unexplored land in the Louisiana Purchase in 1803, the government sought to document the mineral resources of the territory.
-In 1834, Featherstonhaugh, newly appointed as the first US government geologist, was instructed to examine the elevated country between the Missouri and Red rivers and report back to Colonel John James Abert of the Topographical Bureau.
+In 1834, Featherstonhaugh, newly appointed as the first US government geologist, was instructed to examine the elevated country between the Missouri and the Red River and report back to Colonel John James Abert of the Topographical Bureau.

 With his son George Jr. as his assistant, he set out to explore Arkansas the territory from a base in St. Louis, Missouri.